isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane-scpr.md

 Travellers must have been fully vaccinated in their [VTL country/region](/sc-pr/vtl#countries) of departure or Singapore (check [here](/health/vtsg) for the definition of “fully vaccinated” in Singapore’s context).

 **[Revised vaccination requirement for VTL travellers entering Singapore with effect from 18 October 2021, 2359hrs]** Travellers must be fully vaccinated and have a valid proof of vaccination issued in <a href="#countries">any VTL country/region</a> or Singapore, regardless of which VTL country/region they depart from.
 Children aged 12 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2009) are <b><u>not</u></b> required to present proof of vaccination.
-However they must comply with all other VTL conditions and be accompanied by a fully vaccinated VTL traveller.
+However they must comply with all other VTL <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL traveller.

 For acceptable proofs of vaccination issued in Singapore, please refer to this FAQ response <a href="/vtl/faq#Q5">here</a>.